 Strong communication and interpersonal skills are important in this position to report and verify information as well as explain timekeeping systems to employees.
 Written language skills are also beneficial so that instructions and submission are easily understood, and problem-solving skills are helpful for addressing irregularities in records.
 Timekeepers should also have experience and proficiency with Microsoft Word, Excel, and Outlook.

 A bachelor's degree in business or a related technical field is generally required for this position, and many timekeepers are also required to have three to five years of experience as a manager or supervisor in manufacturing.
 Standard hours are common for this position and travel is not usually necessary.

 - Calculate, key, total, and balance substitute payrolls.

 - Enter changes to employee payroll records.

 - Create reports for information pertaining to retirement and payroll.

 - Communicate with employees regarding changes in salary, benefits, etc.

 Popular Skills for Timekeeper

-Just a handful of professional skills are reported by Timekeepers who took the survey.
-Those who have experience with Microsoft Office, Microsoft Excel, and Microsoft Word can expect to be compensated well for these skills.
-It is often found that people who know Microsoft Excel are also skilled in Microsoft Office.
+Survey takers who work as Timekeepers typically report just a few professional skills.
+Those who have experience with Microsoft Office, Microsoft Word, and Microsoft Excel can expect to be compensated well for these skills.
+Those familiar with Microsoft Excel also tend to know Microsoft Office.